-B. F. Skinner, a very well known psychologists formulated a theory which states that the behaviour of a person can be changed through special conditioning.
+B. F. Skinner, a very well known psychologist formulated a theory which states that the behaviour of a person can be changed through special conditioning.
 Using Skinner's theory of conditioning, if you want your child to behave in a certain way, reward him each time he does something good, and punish him when he does something bad.
 Just like Skinner’s experiment, you will use positive and negative reinforcement.

-When your child is used to a certain stimuli, he will try to behave in such a way in order to receive positive reinforcement, after a certain point, stop providing positive feedback, and increase your standards, your child will learn to adapt and further improve his behaviour.
+When your child is used to certain stimuli, he will try to behave in such a way in order to receive positive reinforcement, after a certain point, stop providing positive feedback, and increase your standards, your child will learn to adapt and further improve his behaviour.

 6. Last resort